obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Golden Book.md

 **Headings (H1 ··· H6)**: Change the CSS Settings of the headings
 - H1 ··· H6 - Hn or: Choose between showing "Hn" or "#" on your headings
 - Centered Header Title: Center the text of the headings in Preview View

+**Tags**: Change the CSS Settings applied to the tags
+- Minimal version: The tag size will decrease and the background color would show only when you hover the tag

 **Plugins**: Change the CSS Settings applied to some plugins
 - **Dataview**: Change the CSS Settings applied to "Dataview"